 GUIDE & ADVISE

 Throughout the project period, the BCCK team provides insightful guidance and advice to ensure that your company avoids the pitfalls that plague many companies trying to establish a presence in Korea.
-The team works with partners with a track record of success in helping foreign companies setup local entities in Korea and ensures there is a free flow of communication between all players involved in the initiative.
+The team works with partners with a track record of success in helping foreign companies setup local entities in Korea, and ensures that there is a free flow of communication between all players involved in the initiative.

 “We made excellent progress with the BCCK to set up our Korean subsidiary company securely and in record time.
 This would not have been possible without the efforts of their team on the ground.
 Their preparation and professionalism was reflected in all aspects of the process.”